Stuffed Chicken Breast

 This chicken tastes best right after cooking but you can keep it in your fridge for about four days.
 When you want to warm it up again, the oven works better than the microwave and keeps the texture nice.
 I sometimes like to slice leftover cold chicken on top of my salads for a really tasty lunch option.

 Three stuffed chicken breasts filled with spinach, cheese, and sun-dried tomatoes are shown in a skillet.
-Save it

 Three stuffed chicken breasts filled with spinach, cheese, and sun-dried tomatoes are shown in a skillet. | iamcooker.com